t-bingham/SpeedClimberTracking/README.md

 # My OpenCV project

-This is a project built in Python using OpenCV for the University of Canterbury Computer Vision course.
+This is a project built in Python3 using OpenCV for the University of Canterbury Computer Vision course.

 _**Final Goal**_